 Willing sellers must submit an

 application, or property nomination form, for their property to be evaluated.
-There is no fee to apply and a landowner may withdraw their property at any time, unless the landowner enters into a contract with Lee County for the purchase of the property.
+There is no fee to apply and a landowner may withdraw their property from consideration at any time, unless the landowner enters into a contract with Lee County for the purchase of the property.

 During the review process, a landowner may continue to market the property.

-If you wish to make a donation of land to the county, please consult with a tax advisor, which may prove to have significant tax advantages for the seller.
+If you wish to make a donation of land to Lee County, please consult with a tax advisor, which may prove to have significant tax advantages for the seller.
 In Section I, there is a box you may check if you wish to donate your land.
 All owners of record must sign the application or provide signatures on separate forms.
 The owner(s) should answer as many questions on the second page of the form as possible.

 It is not mandatory, but highly encouraged, for the landowner(s) to provide as many of the following documents as possible.
 Providing this information may help avoid delays in the review process:

 - Copy of Real Property Appraisal Report